THE WORD BECAME FLESH AND MOVED INTO THE NEIGHBOURHOOD.

 MoveIn is about copying Jesus’ example (Phil.
 2:5-7) by literally moving in to the neighbourhood.

 We are encouraging all young Christians to ask themselves to move where they move on purpose and to challenge their default motivations.
-It seems to have become the norm for Christians to move into a neighbourhood not because of the need or because of a calling to reach it, but because it is convenient and comfortable.
-Furthermore, neighbourhoods that are inconvenient or unsafe are avoided.

 “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich.”
 2 Corinthians 8:9